BlenderCN/BlenderPython/bgl_blf.md

 This is a python wrapper around openGL drawing commands. openGL is a big topic, but once you understand the elementary concepts (which I intend to cover here) the learning curve for new openGL concepts gets less steep.
 It's possible to accomplish a lot without really knowing much about how openGL or the wrapper works.

 You want to draw stuff.
+We could start with drawing 3d lines in the viewport with bgl, but Blender comes with a nice template to draw 2d lines.
+Let's start minimal.

+_TextEditor -> Templates -> Python -> 3dView Modal Draw_